Gender Diversity Policy

 - practical jokes of a sexual nature which cause awkwardness or embarrassment;

-- displaying and/or distributing pornographic pictures or other offensive material of a sexual nature, either through printed copy or personal computer;
+- displaying and/or distributing pornographic pictures or other offensive material of a sexual nature, either in print or electronic form;

 - leering (suggestive staring) or other gestures;

 - unnecessary physical contact such as touching, patting or pinching;

 - expressions of gender bias which may include remarks that are discriminatory, degrading or derogatory and create a poisoned work environment;

 Note 1: Romantic and sexual relationships between consenting adults that are voluntary and based on mutual attraction do not constitute sexual harassment.
 If, for example, one of the parties has communicated to the other that they wish for the relationship to end and the other thereafter engages in conduct which is harassing in nature, this would constitute sexual harassment.

 Note 2: Romantic and sexual relationships between faculty members and students, or between College employees where a significant power differential exists, even if they are between consenting adults, voluntary and based on mutual attraction, are prohibited because of the power differential that exists within the relationship.
 This power differential casts doubt on the validity of the consent to such relationships, creates a perception of bias in the eyes of the institution, faculty and other students, and constitutes a breach of trust in one’s employment with the College as a faculty member or supervisor.
 Individually or together, such consequences of the inherent imbalance of power within these relationships create a poisoned learning, working, and living environment.

 Sexual Orientation: Is more than simply a status that an individual possesses, it is an immutable characteristic that forms part of an individual’s core identity.
 Sexual encompasses the range of human sexuality from gay and lesbian to bisexual and heterosexual orientations.